 Art on Wheels tourism takes tourists on a journey through the world of Pakistani truck decoration.
 These ornately adorned vehicles depict all aspects of life and fuel an extensive artisanal industry.
-Art on Wheels tour explores designs and motifs in truck art, the motivations of those involved in the practice, and its cultural significance to provide a unique understanding of Pakistan’s complex and rich cultural society.
-An accomplished tourism professional, Mehmood Malik illustrates his exclusive research work with regard to the importance of art on wheels tourism and its role in the promotion of tourism.
+Art on wheels tour explores designs and motifs in truck art, the motivations of those involved in the practice, and its cultural significance to provide a unique understanding of Pakistan’s complex and rich cultural society.
+An accomplished tourism professional, Mehmood Malik illustrates his exclusive research work with regard to importance of art on wheels tourism and its role in promotion of tourism.

 Art on Wheels Tourism reflects the way of life that goes around the customs and traditions of this Indus valley culture.
 Art on wheels takes us five thousand years back and not a matter of years or centuries.
 All smaller girls and boys are beautified with a black shed on their eyebrows to protect their beauty.
 One of the Hindu deities “Shiva” is always accompanied Baronath who is totally black dressed and with black face to protect the beauty of Shiva Jee that is supposed to be extra beautiful.
 So same is with truck paintings and the trucks always hanging black piece of cloth behind and on front.
 There are dark colors used for truck paintings that reflects and symbolize the colorful Indus Civilization.